mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Enhancements

-**Master Super Strength:** There’s strong, and then there’s you.
+**Master Super Strength:** There's strong, and then there's you.
 Gain an additional +2 bonus to [[Physique]] in situations requiring pure strength.

-**Stand Fast:** You aren’t going to get pushed around so easily.
+**Stand Fast:** You aren't going to get pushed around so easily.
 You are immune to all forced movement.

 ### Common Power Synergies